 SDSU Extension Master Gardener Name Badge

-Upon becoming certified, Master Gardeners receive their SDSU Extension Master Gardener Badge.
+Upon becoming certified and completing the internship service hours, Master Gardeners receive their SDSU Extension Master Gardener Badge.
 Badges have a hard plastic cover with a magnetic fastener on the back.
 The design is similar to the photo below.